iMaxPower/Books/README.md

 Completed Books over the past 3 years
 -----------------------------
-- Divided by Genre
+- Grouped by Genre
-- Divided by Year
+- Grouped by Year
-- Personal Rating
+- Grouped by Personal Rating